Sciatica

 - Self-refer to Move Well for personalised support and access to a wide range of physical activity opportunities, tailored to your specific needs and preferences.

-Back and neck exercise programme: The ‘straight leg raise’ exercise at minute 8-10 may well be a challenge for those with sciatica pains so feel free to skip that one.
+Please note though, the ‘straight leg raise’ exercise at minute 8-10 may well be a challenge for those with sciatica pains so feel free to skip that one.

 Tailored stretching: Neck and back exercises (for arthritis and joint pain)